Darel13712/compare_metrics/README.md

-# The Comparison of Metric Implementations
+# Comparison of Metric Implementations

 This is a companion repository for the paper **Quality Metrics in Recommender Systems: Do We Calculate Consistently?** Presented as a LBR poster at RecSys'21.